 NCCER Electrical Level 3 Practice Exam

-Question: 1 / 400
+1 / 20

-What defines a series circuit?
+What occurs during a short circuit?

 Next Question